JamesIves/github-pages-deploy-action/README.md

 #### Deployment Status

-The action will export an environment variable called `DEPLOYMENT_STATUS` that you can use in your workflow to determine if the deployment was successful or not.
+The action will export an environment variable called `deployment_status` that you can use in your workflow to determine if the deployment was successful or not.
 You can find an explanation of each status type below.

 | Status        | Description           |
 | ------------- |-------------|